StepanMelnik/SpringMicroservices/README.md

 ### Reactive stream (Flux)

-To understand how reactive stream works in general, see unit tests in https://github.com/StepanMelnik/ProjectReactor_Examples.
+To understand how reactive stream works in general, see unit tests in <a href="https://github.com/StepanMelnik/ProjectReactor_Examples">ProjectReactor_Examples</a>.

-Pay attention on BackPressure functionality that is important to avoid to down services with slow backend.

-TODO backpressure project on services.
+Also see <a href="https://github.com/StepanMelnik/SpringReactiveBackPressure_Examples">SpringReactiveBackPressure_Examples</a> to check how BackPressure works in WebFlux.

+TODO Prepare two versions of rest controllers:
+* based on tomcat (done).
+* another version based on WebFlux (check how to create spring configuration to start Tomcat or Netty according to version)

 ## Build